• Skip to primary navigation

 Chocolate Thumbprint Cookies

-• 16 Tbsp unsalted butter (8 oz), cut into small squares, at room temperature
+• 16 Tbsp (8 ounces) unsalted butter, cubed, at room temperature

 • 2 large eggs, room temperature